 4.1 Compressed gas cylinders:

-use a cylinder cart from Biostores to take empties to the storage area on the loading dock (G204, north wall).
-All cylinders (full or not) must be secured from tipping at all times so chain them up on the wall.
+users are now required to make arrangements for direct delivery of fresh cylinders and pickup of empty cylinders from their specific work area.
+All cylinders (full or not) must be secured from tipping at all times by securing to a bench with the appropriate clamp or chained to a wall.
 They should only be moved with the metal safety cap screwed on top.

 Spray cans containing propellant should not be disposed of in the garbage; send to EH&S.